 comparison, we can index a very important key set.
 We also need few

 array copies when we modify something on our table (because, to be

 persistent, we need to copy the arrays leading to our tip node from the

 root: that’s the cost of fast indexing.
 Boire ou conduire, il faut

 However, we have a problem with this representation: each array uses a constant space, even if it is almost empty.
 If our structure is not very dense, we can use up to 32 times more space than needed.
 On big datasets, it can be problematic.
 There is an (elegant) astuce to fix this: rather than arrays of size 32 at each level, we only use arrays that have exactly as many cases as sons.
 To get the index on our array given our “virtual” index (which is the value of our chunk), we use a bitmap: a 32-bits integer, where each bit indicates the presence at this position of a son of our node.
 The order of the elements on the array follows the order of the chunks, then to get the real indice of a chunk, we just have to count the 1-bits at a indice lower than it in the bitmap.
 Using this method, every case of an array is useful, and if we adapted the size of our structure as I mentioned before (remember, the branching factor), the bitmap fills exactly one machine word: we have a quite optimal space use.

 In his article, Phil Bagwell also uses a root table which is treated differently.
 I did not use this method in my implementation, so I will not talk much about it: just know basically that the first table is resized when the number of elements in the structure increases, to guarantee a constant-time access to every key (at the cost of resizing sometimes, which seems to be amortized over insertions2).

-Finally, let’s talk about “theoretical performances”: our complexity is the same as balanced binary trees, namely
+Finally, let’s talk about “theoretical performances”: our complexity

 elementary operations (insertion, deletion, searching), except that our

 log is not the same and grows very slowly (but, well, maths

 In OCaml: a few lines of code.